Facilities management workflow for Tallyfy

 task

-Work with cleaning staff and waste management vendors to establish regular pickup schedules.
-Daily collection for high-volume areas (kitchens, break rooms), weekly for general office recycling, monthly or as-needed for e-waste and special items.
-Ensure collection happens before bins overflow.
-Document the schedule and share with building management and cleaning crews.
+Work with your cleaning staff and waste management vendors to set up regular pickup schedules.
+Plan daily collection for high-volume areas like kitchens and break rooms, weekly for general office recycling, and monthly (or as needed) for e-waste and special items.
+You'll want to make sure collection happens before bins overflow.
+Write down the schedule and share it with building management and cleaning crews.

 8